Memorable Manitobans: William Lyle [Decker] Dyker (1915-1994)

 Educator, curler, administrator.

 He was a member of the 1949 Canadian Curling Championship team with Grant Watson, James Kenneth Watson, and Charlie Read as well as Secretary (1944-?) for over 13 years with the Manitoba High School Bonspiel, and a seven-time Champion of the Manitoba Bonspiel.
-An avid sportsman, he sat on the Southwood Golf Club Board of Governors and was an active member of the St. Charles Golf Club (1962-1992).
+An avid sportsman, he sat on the Southwood Golf Club Board of Governors and was an active member of the St. Charles Country Club (1962-1992) and Strathcona Curling Club (President, 1956-1957).
 He also served as Sunday School Superintendent (Intermediate Department) with St. Andrew’s River Heights Church since 1940 and involved in several other executive facets of the church.
 Since around 1979, he was an affiliate of Pine Shores Presbyterian Church of Sarasota, Florida during his winter vacationing there.

 Birth registrations [Hyndman], Manitoba Vital Statistics.